Coprinopsis lagopus: Microscopic features

-Spores have dimensions of 11–13 x 6–8 μm.
+The spores have dimensions of 11–13 x 6–8 μm.
 They are ellipsoid or ovoid in shape, with a rounded base and apex, dark red-brown in color, and nonamyloid.

 The cystidia found on the sides of the gills (pleurocystidia) are abundant in large fruit bodies, fewer in number in the smaller specimens.
 These cells are oval, rounded at the apex with a bulge in the middle, and contracted into a stalk at the base.
 The length of these cells is typically 100–130 μm, with a width of 35–45 μm.
 Before the cap expands, each cystidium completely branches an interlamellar space, with both ends attached to the gills, help together by clasping paraphyses.
 As the gill expands the cystidium breaks away from one gill and projects from the other gill.
 The basidia (spore-bearing cells) comes in two sizes; long basidia have dimensions of 40 × 8–10 μm, while the shorter basidia have dimensions of 23 × 8–10 μm.
 The basidia have four spores, which are attached by short sterigmata.